AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 When creating or selecting an image, keep in mind:

-* The image height will be cropped to 120 pixels measured from the top edge of the image.
+* The image height is cropped to 120 pixels measured from the top edge of the image.
 * The image is pinned to the left edge of the browser window.
 * There is no resizing of the image, such that when the image width is...

-  * Less than the browser's width, the image will repeat horizontally.
+  * Less than the browser's width, the image repeats horizontally.
-  * Greater than the browser's width, the image will appear to be cropped.
+  * Greater than the browser's width, the image appears to be cropped.

 * Select **Next**.